Kibbutz Ha-Dati Movement (1929-1948)

 At the center of the discussion of this work stands three primary elements which “spearheaded” the Zionist endeavor in Erez Israel: new social-institutional organization; agricultural settlement; and the foundations of a national security system.
 Each of these topics enables a meaningful look at religious Zionism and its gender attitudes.
 The work is based on a characterization of the new image of the religious Zionist woman, and examines the nature of religious society from the perspective of its gender relations.
 The paper’s opening section discusses the organization of religious women and their activities.
 The second section depicts the religious settlement and the position of women in the religious kibbutz.
 The third section deals with the place of the religious woman in the defense forces.
 This gender-historical analysis sheds new light on the formative processes of religious Zionism and its complex nature.
 The work is based largely on primary sources that were assembled from archives throughout Israel, a range of newspapers and personal interviews, which are detailed within the thesis.
 A comprehensive bibliography is included.

-Struggle for Equality: Urban Women Workers in Prestate Israeli Society.
+Bernstein, Deborah.
+The Struggle for Equality: Urban Women Workers in Prestate Israeli Society.
+New York: 1987.

 This book focuses on women in Erez Israel during the Yishuv period, and discusses their employment, their social status in the women’s workers’ movements and workers’ farms, and other relevant topics.